-- (i) Plan transportation routes so that heavy vehicles do not use narrow local roads, except in the immediate vicinity of delivery sites - (ii) Schedule transport and hauling activities during non-peak hours (peak hours 7-10 am, and 4-7 pm); - (iii) Locate entry and exit points in areas where there is low potential for traffic congestion; - (iv) Drive vehicles in a considerate manner
+- (i) Plan transportation routes so that heavy vehicles do not use narrow local roads, except in the immediate vicinity of delivery sites - (ii) Schedule transport and hauling activities during non-peak hours (peak hours 7 to 10 AM and 4 to 7 PM); - (iii) Locate entry and exit points in areas where there is low potential for traffic congestion; - (iv) Drive vehicles in a considerate manner - (v) Notify affected public by public information notices, providing sign boards informing nature and duration of construction works and contact numbers for concerns/complaints.

-- (v) Notify affected public by public information notices, providing sign boards informing nature and duration of construction works and contact numbers for concerns/complaints. - 118.
-Socio-Economic Income.
-Sites for all projects components are carefully selected in government owned vacant lands and therefore there is no requirement for land acquisition or any resettlement.
-Blocking of access to the business / livelihood activities, especially during pipeline laying along the roads, may impact the income of households.
-However, given the alignment of pipeline within the road carriage way, and also the measures suggested for ensuring accessibility during sewer works, notable, but temporary, impact is envisaged.
+124. Socio-Economic - Income.
+Sites for all projects components are carefully selected in government owned vacant lands and therefore there is no requirement for land acquisition or any resettlement.Blocking of access to the business / livelihood activities, especially during pipeline laying along the roads, may impact the income of households.
+However, given the alignment of pipeline within the road carriage way, and also the measures suggested for ensuring accessibility during sewer works, notable but temporary impact is envisaged.
 Some shops and other premises along the roads may lose business income if the access will be impeded by excavation of trenches, the presence of heavy vehicles and machinery, etc. Access disruption to hospitals, socio cultural places etc., will inconvenience public.
 Implementation of the following best construction measures will avoid the disturbance reduce the inconvenience and disturbance to the public.
-Resettlement and social issues are being studied in a parallel resettlement planning study of this subproject. - (i) Inform all businesses and residents about the nature and duration of any work well in advance so that they can make necessary preparations; - (ii) Do not block any access; leave spaces for access between barricades/mounds of excavated soil and other stored materials and machinery, and providing footbridges so that people can crossover open trenches - (iii) Barricade the construction area and regulate movement of people and vehicles in the vicinity, and maintain the surroundings safely with proper direction boards, lighting and security personnel people should feel safe to move around - (iv) Control dust generation - (v) Immediately consolidate the backfilled soil and restore the road surface; this will also avoid any business loss due to dust and access inconvenience of construction work. - (vi) Employee best construction practices, speed up construction work with better equipment, increase workforce, etc., in the areas with predominantly commercial, and with sensitive features like hospitals, and schools; - (vii) Consult businesses and institutions regarding operating hours and factoring this in work schedules; and - (viii) Provide sign boards for pedestrians to inform nature and duration of construction works and contact numbers for concerns/complaints. - 119.
-Socio-Economic Employment.
+Resettlement and social issues are being studied in a parallel resettlement planning study of this subproject.

+(i) Inform all businesses and residents about the nature and duration of any work well in advance so that they can make necessary preparations;

+- (ii) Do not block any access; leave spaces for access between barricades/mounds of excavated soil and other stored materials and machinery, and providing footbridges so that people can crossover open trenches - (iii) Barricade the construction area and regulate movement of people and vehicles in the vicinity, and maintain the surroundings safely with proper direction boards, lighting and security personnel people should feel safe to move around - (iv) Control dust generation - (v) Immediately consolidate the backfilled soil and restore the road surface; this will also avoid any business loss due to dust and access inconvenience of construction work. - (vi) Employee best construction practices, speed up construction work with better equipment, increase workforce, etc., in the areas with predominantly commercial, and with sensitive features like hospitals, and schools; - (vii) Consult businesses and institutions regarding operating hours and factoring this in work schedules; and - (viii) Provide sign boards for pedestrians to inform nature and duration of construction works and contact numbers for concerns/complaints.

+125. Socio-Economic - Employment.
 Manpower will be required during the 24-months construction stage.
 This can result in generation of temporary employment and increase in local revenue.
 Thus potential impact is positive and long-term.
-The construction contractor will be required to: - (i) Employ local labour force as far as possible - 120.
-Occupational Health and Safety.
-Workers need to be mindful of the occupational hazards which can arise from working in confined areas such as trenches, working at heights, near the heavy equipment operating areas etc.,.
-Potential impacts are negative and long-term but reversible by mitigation measures.
-The construction contractor will be required to: - (i) Follow all national, state and local labour laws (indicative list is in Appendix 2);
+The construction contractor will be required toEmploy local labor force as far as possible.

+126. Occupational Health and Safety.
+Workers need to be mindful of the occupational hazards which can arise from working in confined areas such as trenches, working at heights, near the heavy equipment operating areas etc. Potential impacts are negative and long-term but reversible by mitigation measures.
+The construction contractor will be required to: